kammitama5/kammitama5.github.io/_posts/2019-09-29-Sunday-September-29th.md

   by doing this, because I could have an easier PhD life.
 But it's difficult for me, knowing all the things I've been through to get here.
 I want to make the most of my time here.
 My advisors have reassured me that what I am doing *is* the right thing, but I am too immature mentally to really *understand* if it is.
 I guess only time will tell.
+- Most of my trepidation comes with the realization that this is one of the few places (barring losing my funding) that I have the freedom *to fail*.
+It's really an amazing experience where you are not only given top-notch guidance, but also this space where you can pick and choose *ideas* you are interested in.
+I legitimately am looking forward to picking classes for next semester, not based on their difficulty, but by how interesting they are and how much I think I could benefit from learning the tools they promise to provide, and the ideas they introduce.
+- Grad school; there's really nothing like it.
+It's amazing.

 ## Here are photos from our Hike